 Sharon enables the development and delivery of the Trusts Strategy and Transformation Plans and is responsible for the Trusts digital, communication and engagement function and for the Trusts charity.

-Rebecca is a member of the Standards and Performance Committee.
+Gill is a member of the Standards and Performance Committee

 Tom is the curriculum leader of Foundation Studies and EDI Champion Leader at the College.
 He has worked in Further Education for over 10 years in a number of positions from lecturer, advanced practitioner, English co-ordinator and curriculum leader.